B1TC0R3/solar-putty-encryption-bruteforcer/README.md

 Inspired by: https://github.com/VoidSec/SolarPuttyDecrypt

-This tool is able to brute force the password for encrypted Solar-PuTTY session files.
+This tool is able to brute force the password for encrypted Solar-PuTTY session backups.

 ## Usage